Heat Of Fusion Of Water In Cal/g

 A Historical Perspective

 The study of heat and its effects on matter has a rich history.
-Early scientists, such as Joseph Black in the 18th century, conducted experiments to understand the concepts of latent heat and specific heat capacity.
+In real terms, early scientists, such as Joseph Black in the 18th century, conducted experiments to understand the concepts of latent heat and specific heat capacity.
 Black's experiments with ice and water were instrumental in distinguishing between heat and temperature, laying the foundation for the development of thermodynamics.
 While the precise measurement of the heat of fusion of water in cal/g came later, these early investigations paved the way for a deeper understanding of phase transitions.

 Units of Measurement